 |La Sportiva TX3||$135||Approach shoe||1 lb.
 9 oz.||No||Mesh|

 There are a lot of hiking, trail running, and approach shoes that aim to duplicate what Salomon has pulled off with its X Ultra line.
-But for us, the low top stands out as the best all-around hiking shoe on the market, and the boot is a perennial favorite as long as you can get a good fit (the new wide version of the boot will help).
+But for us, the low-top stands out as the best all-around hiking shoe on the market, and the boot is a perennial favorite as long as you can get a good fit (the newer wide version of the boot will help).
 Among alternatives, Merrell’s Moab 2 and Keen’s Targhee III are two designs that we see again and again on the trail.
 In testing the Moab and Targhee, we were impressed with their high levels of comfort, reasonable weights, and stable platforms.
 They also have more accommodating toe boxes for those that find the X Ultra 3 to be too narrow.
 We have no hesitation in recommending the Keen and Merrell for average day hikes and backpacking trips, but both feel slow and clunky by comparison.
 They just can’t touch the X Ultra’s mix of athleticism, traction, and weight.

 Another one of our favorite hiking shoes is The North Face Ultra 110 GTX.
 Interestingly, it’s advertised as a trail-running shoe, but we’ve found the 110 performs like a premium hiking shoe in just about every way: the upper materials are tough and durable, it has a burly toe cap for protection, and the semi-stiff platform is comfortable when hauling a full backpacking pack.
-Further, the new 110 has an upgraded tread design that grips well and doesn’t wear quickly (this was a problem we had with the old 109).
+Further, the 110 has an upgraded tread design that grips well and doesn’t wear quickly (this was a problem we had with the old 109).
 If you prefer stability over weight, the North Face shoe could be your ideal option (for more information, see our in-depth Ultra 110 review).
 But the Salomon X Ultra 3 undercuts it by about 5 ounces for the pair, feels much nimbler, and doesn’t compromise in toughness.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!